-I may use your personal information for the following purposes:
+I use your personal information for the following purposes:

-- To provide legal advice and representation - To assist in training pupils and mini pupils - To investigate and address any complaints or concerns - To communicate with you about news, updates and events - To investigate or address legal proceedings relating to your use of my services, or as otherwise allowed by applicable law - To make such returns as may be required by HMRC or professional indemnity insurers - To assist in any tendering or panel membership applications - To assist in any other applications for the purpose of professional development or career progression - To communicate legal updates and judgments to other legal professionals - For marketing purposes - For the management and administration of my practice - To recover debts - To manage complaints with regulators - To communicate with regulators - Where relevant, to conduct money laundering, terrorist financing or conflict of interest checks
+Provide legal advice and representation;

+- Assist in training pupils and mini pupils; - Investigate and address your concerns; - Communicate with you about news, updates and events; - Investigate or address legal proceedings relating to your use of my services, or as otherwise allowed by applicable law; - Make statutory returns as required by HMRC and professional indemnity insurers; - Assist in any tendering or panel membership applications; - Assist in any other applications for the purpose of professional development or career progression; - Communicate legal updates and judgments to other legal professionals; - For marketing purposes, including legal directories such as Legal500 and Chambers & Partners. - · For the management and administration of my practice - To recover debt - To manage complaints with regulators - For other communications with regulators - Where relevant to conduct anti money laundering, terrorist financing or conflict of interest checks

-In the course of processing your information to provide legal services to you, I may share your personal data with any of the following:
+In the course of processing your information to provide legal services to you, I may share your personal data with:

-- Instructing solicitors or other lawyers involved in your case - A pupil or mini pupil, under my training - Counsel and/or solicitors acting for other persons involved in your case or dispute, and/or such other persons themselves, for the purposes of resolving the case or dispute - Court Officials, including the Judiciary - My chambers' management and staff who provide administrative services for my practice - Expert witnesses and other witnesses - My regulator or legal advisors in the event of a dispute, complaint or other legal matter - My professional indemnity insurers and/or their legal advisers, in the event of a dispute or complaint - My Head of Chambers, Chambers Director or any complaints committee within my chambers, in the event of a complaint
+- Instructing solicitors or other lawyers involved in your case; - Litigation Funders involved in funding your case; - A pupil or mini pupil, under my training; - Counsel and/or solicitors acting for other persons involved in your case or dispute, for the purposes of conducting and/or resolving the case or dispute; - The other parties to the case and/or dispute, for the purposes of conducting and/or resolving the case or dispute; - Court Officials, including the Judiciary; - My chambers' management and staff who provide administrative services for my practice; - Expert witnesses and other witnesses; - My regulator or legal advisors in the event of a dispute, complaint or other legal matter; - My professional indemnity insurers and/or their legal advisors, in the event of a dispute or complaint; - Head of Chambers or complaints committee within my chambers, in the event of a complaint; - Law enforcement officials, government authorities, or other third parties, to meet any legal obligations; - Legal directories, for the purpose of professional development;

-- Law enforcement officials, government authorities, or other third parties, to meet any legal obligations - Legal directories, for the purpose of professional development - Any relevant panel or tendering committee, for the purpose of professional development - Accountants and banking officials - Regulators or arbitrators, where complaints or disputes arise - Any other party where I ask you for consent, and you consent to the sharing. - I may also be required to disclose your information to the Police or Intelligence services where required by law or pursuant to a court order
+- Any relevant panel or tendering committee, for the purpose of professional development; - · Accountants and banking officials; - Regulators or arbitrators, where complaints or disputes arise; - Any other party where I ask you for consent, and you consent, to the sharing. - I may also be required to disclose your information to the Police or Intelligence services where required by law or pursuant to a court order